Gee Vaucher: Works

 Her work with anarcho-punk band Crass was seminal to the 'protest art' of the 1980s.
 Vaucher has always seen her work as a tool for social change, and has expressed her strong anarcho-pacifist and feminist views in her paintings and collages.
 Vaucher also uses surrealist styles and methods.

+Vaucher's artwork for Crass included record sleeves, posters, booklets, films and other visual material.
+Her combinations of painting, collage and photomontage became closely associated with the visual identity of the band and with the wider anarcho-punk movement.

 She continues to design sleeves for Babel Label, and also designed the sleeve for The Charlatans' Who We Touch album.
 Vaucher has exhibited at the 96 Gillespie gallery in London.
-In 2007 and 2008 the Jack Hanley Gallery in San Francisco and Track 16 in Santa Monica ran exhibitions entitled "Gee Vaucher: Introspective", showing a wide selection of Vaucher's work.
+In 2007 and 2008, the Jack Hanley Gallery in San Francisco and Track 16 in Santa Monica ran exhibitions titled "Gee Vaucher: Introspective", showing a wide selection of Vaucher's work.

-The day after Donald Trump's election victory in November 2016, the British Daily Mirror newspaper featured Vaucher's 1989 painting Oh America on its front page.
+On the day after Donald Trump's election victory in November 2016, the British Daily Mirror newspaper featured Vaucher's 1989 painting Oh America on its front page.

+A Week of Knots

+Vaucher's A Week of Knots (2013–2022) reworks Max Ernst's 1934 collage novel Une semaine de bonté.
+Vaucher removed figures from reproductions of Ernst's original collages and developed new compositions informed by psychiatrist R. D. Laing's writings, particularly Knots.

+The project uses the combination of Ernst's collage techniques and Laing's analysis of interpersonal relationships to explore the family, violence, power and care.
+Material from A Week of Knots was included in the Firstsite retrospective.

 Published collections

 In the foreword to her first book, a 1999 retrospective collection entitled Crass Art and Other Pre Post-Modernist Monsters, Ian Dury writes:

 "In its original form, Gee's work is intricate and tactile, and while the imagery is sometimes almost overwhelming, the primary concerns are those of a painter; dealing with form and space.
 Mere newsprint would hardly do justice to its subtle tones.
 When the work is printed, the space becomes more simple and the graphic images take on a different life.
 The concerns are those of delivery, and the message is clear."

 In her second book, Animal Rites: a pictorial study of relationships, she gives a commentary on the relationship between animals and humans, centered on the quote "All humans are animals, but some animals are more human than others."